hellobloom/core/README.md

-//Web3 pseudocode to unlink a linked address registryLogic = AccountRegistryLogic.at("0x123...") nonce = soliditySha3(uuid())
+//Web3 pseudocode to unlink a linked address registryLogic = AccountRegistryLogic.at("0x123...") nonce = sha3(uuid())

-await registryLogic.linkAddresses(alice, currentAddressLinkSig, unclaimed, newAddressLinkSig, nonce, { from: alice }) await registryLogic.unlinkAddress(
+await registryLogic.linkAddresses(alice, currentAddressLinkSig, unclaimed, newAddressLinkSig, nonceHash, { from: bob }) const unlinkSig = ethSigUtil.signTypedData(unclaimedPrivkey, {
-  alice,
+  data: getFormattedTypedDataRemoveAddress(registryLogicAddress, 1, unclaimed, nonceHash)
+})
+await registryLogic.unlinkAddress(
   unclaimed,
-  nonce,
-  ethSigUtil.signTypedData(alicePrivkey, {
-    data: getFormattedTypedDataRemoveAddress(registryLogicAddress, 1, unclaimed, nonce)
-  }),
+  nonceHash,
+  unlinkSig,
-  { from: alice }
+  { from: bob }
 )

-//Web3 pseudocode to unlink self await registryLogic.unlinkAddress( alice, alice, nonce, ethSigUtil.signTypedData(alicePrivkey, {
-    data: getFormattedTypedDataRemoveAddress(registryLogicAddress, 1, alice, nonce)
-  }),
-  { from: alice }
-)

 ```

 # Signing Logic
 Bloom relies on the `signTypedData` proposal described in EIP712 for many protocol interactions including allowing users to delegate transactions to Bloom to pay transaction costs.
-These proposals can be subject to breaking changes so in order to be flexible, Bloom has isolated the logic related to generating and recovering `signTypedData` signatures to a standalone *SigningLogic* contract.

-**SigningLogic** `0xd51D87B9F6886f0Ce792D062E49003d1ACEB6BEf`
+SigningLogic implements all of the EIP712 schemas for the Bloom Protocol contracts.
+It also implements utility functions to manage signatures and recover signers.
+SigningLogic is inherited by the other Bloom Protocol contracts.

 ## recoverSigner
 Recover Signer returns the address of the user who signed a message.